Villaz/vcycle/doc/source/configuration.rst

 - The vmtype section indicates the name of the tenant, the name of the experiment and the QUEUE to use in the experiment

-In this case, for example, we are telling to vcycle that the vmtype with the tenancy dbce and  with experiment dbceExperiment will execute a job in DBCE queue with the given parameters.
+In this case, for example, we are telling to vcycle that the vmtype with the tenancy dbce and  with experiment dbceExperiment will execute a job in DBCE queue.

 **IMPORTANT: user_data is a text file, the template user_data is not supported in legacy mode.**